50054-cdpa/notes/fp_scala.md

 While simple recursions that make a few tens of or hundreds of nested calls won't harm a lot, we need to rethink when we note that a recursion is going to be executed for huge amount iteration.
 One way to address this issue is to rewrite non-tail recursion into tail-recursion.

-A tail-recursion is a a recursive function in which the recursive call occurs at the last instruction.
+A tail-recursion is a recursive function in which the recursive call occurs at the last instruction.

 For instance, the `reverse()` function presented earlier is not.
 The following variant is a tail recursion